afeiszli/jupyter-voila-extension/README.md

 * Installing & enabling webdav in your notebook container
 * Edit your `jupyterhub_config.py`

-## Install and run the publish service
+## Install and run the webdav service
 Add git URL to your `requirements.txt` for JupyterHub

 ```